 The Nevada Opioid Surveillance report, published by the Office of Public Health Informatics and Epidemiology, contains a great deal of information about opioid-related poisonings, hospitalizations, emergency room visits and deaths.

-- Establishes definitions for “overdose” and “patient discharge”
+- Establish definitions for “overdose” and “patient discharge”

-- Establishes information required for mandatory reporting by certain health care professionals of overdose or suspected overdose incidents.
+- Establish information required for mandatory reporting by certain health care professionals of overdose or suspected overdose incidents.

-- Establishes required time frame and submission methods for the reports of overdose or suspected overdose incident.
+- Establish required time frame and submission methods for the reports of overdose or suspected overdose incident.

-- Establishes requirements for certain medical facilities to establish policies related to reporting overdose or suspected overdose incidents.
+- Establish requirements for certain medical facilities to establish policies related to reporting overdose or suspected overdose incidents.

-- Establishes requirement for the State Chief Medical Officer to establish procedures to track and report statewide information related to overdose or suspected overdose incidents.
+- Establish requirement for the State Chief Medical Officer to establish procedures to track and report statewide information related to overdose or suspected overdose incidents.